hassan-pmp/pmp/til.md

 - Embrace adoptability and resiliency.
 - Enhance change to achieve the envisioned future state.

+# 04.12.2022 Phrases and Idioms: How to Use Proper and Professional Phrase?
+- For the sake of brevity
+-
 # 04.12.2022 Terminologies: Key Terms and Concepts
 - Outcome
 - Portfolio